 Are you interested in advancing dining options on campus?
 Do you enjoy event planning?
 Or, are you passionate about issues such as mental health accessibility or diversity and inclusion?
-If you answered yes to any of these questions then you should become a part of the conversation and join one of the many pieces of Student Government!
+If you answered yes to any of these questions then you should become a part of the conversation and join one of the many parts of Student Government!
+For information regarding the 2024 Elections process, download the Elections Packet below.

 Join the Senate